Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                              (Experimental) Use reverse connect for all
                                endpoints that are part of the subscription configuration unless otherwise configured.
                                Default: `false`.
+      --dct, --disablecomplextypesystem, --DisableComplexTypeSystem[=VALUE]
+                             Never load the complex type system for any connections that are required for subscriptions.
+                               This setting not just disables meta data messages but also prevents transcoding of
+                               unknown complex types in outgoing messages.
+                               Default: `false`.

 OPC UA Client configuration